skydoves/android-testing-skills/README.md

 read fine for humans too: every API claim is grounded in an `androidx/` file path or an authoritative external doc, and every behavior note is sourced from primary research.

+> **Note.** You don't need all 54 skills.
+This is a catalog to pick from based on what your
+> project actually tests.
+Pull the Compose set if you write Compose UI tests, the ADB set if
+> you script CI, etc. Most projects use a handful at a time.

 54 skills across 7 sets:

 | Set | Skills | What it covers |